WP Simple Pay Blog

 Keep in mind that billing is an expense.
 Every minute you spend pouring over your accounts, entering credit card details, sending payment reminders, and following up is time you can’t spend on more important work, like growing your business.

-Your customers will appreciate it too, especially if they plan to work with you or donate to you for a long period of time.
+Your customers will appreciate it too, especially if they plan to work with you or donate to your cause for a long period of time.
 You’ll save them the hassle of dealing with payments, too.

-In order to accept recurring payments, you’ll need to choose a payment gateway.
-We recommend using Stripe, the best payment gateway that enables you to accept credit card payments on your site.
-To learn why we think it’s the best payment processor for WordPress sites, read this article: 7 Reasons to Use Stripe to Accept Payments on WordPress.
+To learn why we think it’s the best payment processor for WordPress sites, read our detailed guide: 7 Reasons to Use Stripe to Accept Payments on WordPress.

-And the easiest way to accept Stripe payment on a WordPress is to use WP Simple Pay.
+The easiest way to accept Stripe payments on your WordPress is to use WP Simple Pay.

 wp simple pay homepage